Updated 7 June 2021

-Attendees at our First Aid courses observe strict health and safety precautions, with track and trace measures, and class sizes adjusted for the conditions.
+Strict health and safety precautions apply at times like these, with track and trace measures, and class sizes adjusted for the conditions.

-In line with concerns over community transmission that prevail at any given time, the most effective precautions are taken to reduce the risk of the virus being passed on.
-This would include the wearing of face masks, good hand hygiene, social distancing, and disinfecting of surfaces.
+In line with concerns over community transmission, effective precautions include the wearing of face masks, good hand hygiene, social distancing, and disinfecting of surfaces.

 Video courtesy of National COVID-19 Clinical Evidence Taskforce, in partnership with the Infection Control Expert Group, Cardiac Arrest Working Group.
 Published: 22 October 2020